Kzzkt147/dragonfly-dialogue-system/README.md

 - [X] This readme :)
 - [X] Make dialogue system unable to start a new dialogue when dialogue is already active / (Move responsibility from GameManager/Player --> dialogue system)
 - [ ] Refactor Code
+- [ ] Strengthen with use of events to allow for more customization.